Computational and theoretical chemistry

 The study of chemical structure, bonding and reactivity in chemical systems using mathematical and computational methods, or the development of such methods.
 This research area includes both development of new computational and theoretical methods, and the application and adaptation of existing techniques to meet new challenges.

-We will continue to support the level of research and training in this field, and look to strengthen not only industrial links but also this area’s role in the wider computational research agenda.
+We will look to strengthen not only industrial links but also this area’s role in the wider computational research agenda.
 This will reinforce its role as a vital enabler for UK research and innovation.
 A key goal is to reach across disciplines with research and enable take-up of ideas.
 The demographic of this research area is healthy, with a number of Centres for Doctoral Training (CDTs) active.

 During the current Delivery Plan period, we aim to deliver: